ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : Enum

 Applicability:
-: Connection Group
+: Preconnection, Connection

-This property specifies which scheduler should be used among Connections within a Connection Group.
-It applies to Connection Groups; the set of schedulers can be taken from {{I-D.ietf-tsvwg-sctp-ndata}}.
+This property specifies which scheduler should be used among Connections within a Connection Group, see {{groups}}.
+The set of schedulers can be taken from {{I-D.ietf-tsvwg-sctp-ndata}}.

-### Maximum message size concurrent with Connection establishment:
+### Maximum message size concurrent with Connection establishment {#size-idempotent}

 Classification:
 : Protocol Property (Generic)